Back to journal

 deepseek/deepseek-v4-flash

 Attacks weak assumptions, hidden coupling, unsafe certainty, and final-answer gaps.
+The council's last filter before the arbitration pass.

 Many multi-agent systems ask several models for opinions and flatten the result into a bland summary.
 LH2 adds an arbitration wave after the first council.
 The arbiters look for consensus, meaningful disagreement, unsupported claims, and the answer structure that will survive scrutiny.